 - 18.1.
 As previously approved by full Council, the Council has offered to lend funds to Shropshire Housing Ltd (which incorporates South Shropshire Housing Association and the Meres & Mosses Housing Association) and Severnside Housing at an agreed rate.
 In the current climate Housing Associations can find it difficult to obtain funding for new affordable housing and the Council is generating only a small amount of interest on revenue balances. - 18.2.
 It has been agreed that the interest rate charged will depend on the period over which the loan is to be taken and that it will be linked to the applicable PWLB rate plus an administration fee.
 It has been agreed to offer to lend up to £10 million to each of these Housing Associations in order to support the building of affordable housing and shared office accommodation in Shropshire.
 For security purposes, each loan will be secured against existing assets held by or owned by the Housing Association.
 If Shropshire Rural were to request a similar facility, for a smaller amount given the size of this local Housing Association, this could also be facilitated. - 18.3.
-Officers have sought advice from Wragge & Co who has confirmed that the Council has the power to lend funds to Housing Associations under the Housing Act 1996 and have drawn up the legal documentation relating to the loan agreement.
-To date £3,000,000 has been drawndown by Shropshire Housing Ltd and £2,280,000 by Severnside Housing.
+Officers have sought advice from Wragge & Co who have confirmed that the Council has the power to lend funds to Housing Associations under the Housing Act 1996 and have drawn up the legal documentation relating to the loan agreement.
+To date £9,770,000 has been drawn down by Shropshire Housing Ltd and £2,280,000 by Severnside Housing.
+Severnside Housing are looking to draw down their remaining outstanding balance by 31 March 2016.